 Unlike Netflix, there are no separate tiers – the normal subscription gives you everything, including 4K/HDR quality for some of the content, and the Star library.

 While there used to be a free trial when Disney+ first launched – there isn’t one anymore.
-For more possible Disney+ deals and discounts, check out our streaming TV deals page.
+Later this year, Disney+ are planning to add a cheaper tier with adverts – first in the US, and later in the UK as well.

 Which Devices Can I Watch Disney+ On?